Case Study: Managing pastoral care

 Using the Bookings module for pastoral care

-- Access to the Bookings module can be restricted.
+- Access to the Bookings module can be restricted

-- Pastoral care team members can receive email notifications of new, changed or cancelled appointments.
+- Pastoral care team members can receive email notifications of new, changed or cancelled appointments

-- "Out and about" team members can securely access their bookings planner in the ChurchSuite app or browser on their mobile device.
+- "Out and about" team members can securely access their bookings planner in the ChurchSuite app or browser on their mobile device

-- All the important pre-appointment information can be collected ahead of the meeting.
+- All the important pre-appointment information can be collected ahead of the meeting

-- Appointment confirmations can be sent.
+- Appointment confirmations can be sent

-- The bookings module Planner can be filtered by booking type or resources, so you can easily filter all pastoral appointments or all appointments for a particular team member.
+- The bookings module Planner can be filtered by booking type or resources, so you can easily filter all pastoral appointments or all appointments for a particular team member

-- Pastoral care team members can subscribe to an iCal feed of the "Pastoral Appointments" booking Type and view appointments in their preferred calendar application on their desktop or portable device.
+- Pastoral care team members can subscribe to an iCal feed of the "Pastoral Appointments" booking Type and view appointments in their preferred calendar application on their desktop or portable device

-- Clash notifications - avoid double booking
+- Clash notifications - avoid double booking people on appointments

-In addition to the standard menu items in the member-facing My ChurchSuite, you can also add custom menus with external links.
-Perhaps you already have a simple 'contact us' form on your website.
-In which case, why not add a custom menu external link to that page to My ChurchSuite so that church members can easily get in touch if they need help or support with something.
-You can easily add external links in the Address Book module settings.
-Click on the My ChurchSuite tab and scroll down to the "External Link" section.
-Give your external link a name e.g. "Need help?" and add the URL link to your 'contact us' page on your website.
+In addition to the standard menu items in the member-facing My ChurchSuite, you can add custom menu items.
+You may already have a "Contact us" form on your website, or perhaps you've created a customised "Contact us" Form in ChurchSuite and added that form to your website.
+Either way, why not add a link to your form as a custom menu item in My ChurchSuite so that your members can easily get in touch if they need help or support with something?
+Custom menu items for external links are quick and easy to add in the Administrator > Profile section - click on the My ChurchSuite Options tab and scroll down to the External Links section.
+Simply give your link a suitable name - e.g. "Need help?" - and type or paste the URL link to your 'contact us' form.

 How are you using ChurchSuite?

-I really hope the above pastoral care suggestions are helpful to your church.
+I hope the above pastoral care suggestions are helpful to your church.
 If you have any questions, do get in touch with the support team at ChurchSuite, we'd be delighted to help.
 Email email@example.com

 All the best!